 This course increases appreciation for contemporary theater.
 Theater as an art form through the study of history and theory of drama and the contributions to modern media are presented, with emphasis on playwright, actor, director, designer, and technician to modern media.
+Attendance at theater production may be required.

 THR 126.
 INTRODUCTION TO THEATER (3.0.3)